 The mind’s the standard of the man.

 The last four lines could apply to anyone whose looks give people pause, positively or negatively.
 Jane attended a Q&A recently with Kristen Bell, who stars with Cooper in Hit and Run, a new movie in which he plays a crook with blonde dreadlocks.
 Bell said the studios fought the look that downplays his handsomeness.
-I guess you can’t blame them, but kudos to Cooper and filmmakers Dax Shepard and David Palmer for waiting until they found a studio that let them make the movie they wanted.
+I guess you cant blame them, but kudos to Cooper and filmmakers Dax Shepard and David Palmer for waiting until they found a studio that let them make the movie they wanted.

 Now, don’t get me wrong.
 I hardly think Bradley Cooper is in need of our sympathy.
 But the lesson about objectification in Pomerance’s play certainly applies in both directions.

-For example, in his Inside the Actors Studio appearance, Cooper said this about his career: “I know that money or the fact that more people know who I am doesn’t do anything, doesn’t give you anything, zero.
+Clearly, Cooper is a serious actor and not just a “pretty face.”
+In his Inside the Actors Studio appearance, Cooper said this about his career: “I know that money or the fact that more people know who I am doesn’t do anything, doesn’t give you anything, zero.
 If anything, it’s something you have to sort of grapple with and come to terms with.
 But the only thing that really matters is the joy of picking up a cup in a scene and doing it authentically.”

 The play made a huge impression on me in the early 1980’s, and both of the actors I saw portray Merrick moved me deeply.
 This time, though, despite trying not to cry (sniffling in a small theater can make you self-conscious), I remained teary throughout the entire play.
 Details of the originals are, admittedly, hazy after 30+ years, but I know I didn’t cry from beginning to end during those productions.